NATrinh/NATrinh.github.io/teaching.md

 ### Undergraduate level

 - *Normative and Empirical Perspectives on Intergenerational Inequalities*.
 Seminar, BA Philosophy and Economics, University of Bayreuth, 2018.
 - *Social Policy*.
-Tutorial, Philosophy, Politics and Economics/History and Politics/Human Sciences, University of Oxford, 2017 & 2018.
+Tutorial, BA Philosophy, Politics and Economics/History and Politics/Human Sciences, University of Oxford, 2017 & 2018.

 ### Graduate level